weflex/product-development-guide/Readme.md

 > Enhancements are not properly designed features.

 Enhancments are upcoming design problems.
-If a feature is designed but not in appropriate form, then probably what you have found is a enchancement.
+If a feature is designed but not in an appropriate form, then probably it is an enchancement to work on.

 #### User stories for enhancements